Top 7 Cloud Computing Security Issues

 So, protecting your business is simple.
 Make sure you use services that have several points of unique user identification and automatic logoff capabilities, just in case you forget.
 Make sure everything is encrypted, so even if it’s stolen, it will be useless.

 Should I Be Worried?

-Data breaches seem scary, but they only really matter if you have sensitive data on your devices to begin with.
+Data breaches seem scary, but they only really matter if you have sensitive data on your devices, to begin with.
 If you’re a business, yes, you should be terrified.
 Make every effort to protect yourself and your customers because one breach of information can tarnish your entire brand and put you at risk for a financial meltdown.
-For example, the massive retailer Target, who had a data breach in 2013 that compromised 70 million customers’ credit card information, saw a 46 percent loss of profits shortly after.
+For example, the massive retailer Target, who had a data breach that compromised 70 million customers’ credit card information, saw a 46 percent loss of profits shortly after.

 To further protect yourself make sure you don’t save any financial information on your phone or devices that may be linked to your business’ accounts.
 Buying supplies with services like Amazon, which can automatically store credit card data?
 Don’t click that save button!
 As long as your business chooses a cloud infrastructure with rigorous authentication, you should be totally fine.

 No 2.
 Threat: Compromised Credentials and Broken Authentication

 The CSA listed compromised credentials and broken authentication as their number two threat to cloud services.
 This falls under the umbrella of data breaches because it’s basically the Achilles heel of a number of cloud-based services.